JilinMen/jilinmen.github.io/_pages/about.md

 ---
 permalink: /
 title: "Biography"
-author_profile: False
+author_profile: True
 redirect_from:
   - /about/
   - /about.html
 ---
 I'm a postdoc at the University of Alabama.
-My research interests includes remote sensing application on aquatic environment, atmospheric correction, and water quality parameters monitoring.

-## News
+My research interest is water color remote sensing.

 ## Publications

-### 2025

 ### 2024